-Surface water is most easily measured using a stream gauge and stilling well system, which requires development of a ratings curve between stream stage and total discharge.
+Surface water is most easily measured using a stream gauge and stilling well system, which requires development of rating curves between stream stage and total discharge.
 Several measurements of discharge at a variety of stream stages are taken to develop an accurate ratings curve.
-This relationship is sometimes developed with assistance from Acoustic Doppler